• Menu

 Dakota – Located in the Sun Belt of Colorado near Penrose, this 70-foot-long soaking pool sees around 350 days of sun each year.
 There are great views of the Front Range while you enjoy the mineral-rich water.
 Clothes are optional at this location, but on Tuesdays, everyone must wear a swimsuit.

-Desert Reef – Tucked away in Colorado’s Sun Belt, these springs are nudist-friendly, however only females and couples are admitted, no single males.
+Desert Reef – Tucked away in Colorado’s Sun Belt, these springs are nudist-friendly, however, only females and couples are admitted, no single males.
 It was originally intended to be an oil well, but after drilling down over 1,000 feet down they only found hot water.
 Now, the public can enjoy the benefits of this warm mineral spring.

 Orvis – Stay at this quaint resort near Ouray and enjoy the benefits of several soaking pools.
 Clothing is optional and there are also private yurts where you can get a massage to relax even more.

-Strawberry Park – Situated fifteen minutes from downtown Steamboat, these springs allow guests to go naked after the sun sets.
+Strawberry Park – Situated fifteen minutes from downtown Steamboat, these springs allow guests to go clothing-optional after the sun sets.
 However, it’s adults only after dark due to the clothing-optional nature of the pools.
 There are several on-site accommodations to choose from, including tent sites, rustic cabins, a train caboose, and covered wagons.

-Valley View – Hidden in a forest at the base of the Sangre de Cristo mountains, this resort has seven unique ponds scattered through the property.
+Valley View – Hidden in a forest at the base of the Sangre de Cristo mountains, this resort has seven unique ponds scattered throughout the property.
 Guests can choose to stay in a variety of rustic accommodations to gain overnight access to the soaking pools, perfect if you want a bit more privacy.
 Most visitors choose to enjoy the water in the nude.

 Free primitive Colorado hot spring pools